-- Once the alarm battery has been discharged, it cannot be reactivated! - Once discharged, the alarm will NO LONGER DETECT SMOKE OR CO. - Once the alarm battery is discharged, the battery is depleted and the alarm will no longer function. - Once the alarm battery has been discharged, the alarm cannot be mounted onto the mounting plate or reactivated.
+- Discharging the battery is permanent.
+Once the alarm has been discharged, it cannot be reactivated! - .
+Once discharged, the alarm will NO LONGER DETECT SMOKE or CO. - Once the alarm is discharged the battery will be depleted and the alarm will no longer function. - Once the alarm has been discharged, it cannot be mounted onto the mounting plate or reactivated.